putriimnida/ML-for-Genomics/README.md

 # ML-for-Genomics
-Applying machine learning for genomics exploration
+Learn machine learning for genomics exploration

+Part 1:	Calculating and predicting the melting temperature of DNA using linear model, random forest (RF), and artificial neural network (ANN)

+Tools:	R studio